pablo-gf/liboqs/tests/ct_tooling/README.md

 Each tool has two pairs of scripts: One for local testing and another for CI testing.
 This is because certain configurations and arrangements had to be modified so that a less resource-intensive version of the testing framework could be enabled for CI through Github Actions using `liboqs/.github\workflows\ct-tooling-valgrind-varlat.yml` and `liboqs/.github\workflows\ct-tooling-memsan.yml`.
 Valgrind-Varlat and MemSan tests are fully integrated into CI, categorized by compiler version, liboqs builds, and optimization flags.
 Valgrind-Varlat tests cover all algorithms and their variants, while MemSan tests, being more time-consuming, are limited to one variant per algorithm.
 These tests are executed using the default versions of clang and gcc within the container image.

 ### Configuration
-For ValgrindVarlat configuration, see: [ValgrindVarlat's README](liboqs/tests/ct_tooling/tools/valgrind_varlat/README.md) For MemSan configuration, see: [MemSan's README](liboqs/tests/ct_tooling/tools/memsan/README.md)
+For Valgrind-Varlat configuration, see: [Valgrind-Varlat's README](liboqs/tests/ct_tooling/tools/valgrind_varlat/README.md) For MemSan configuration, see: [MemSan's README](liboqs/tests/ct_tooling/tools/memsan/README.md)

 ## Workflow